Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Introduction and results

 We assume that there exists $\beta \in [1,2]$ such that the Lévy measure $\nu$ satisfies

-This is equivalent to assume that for any $t \in \R^+$, $Z_t$ has a finite moment of order $\beta$ by \cite[Theorem $25.3$]{SatoLevyprocessesinfinitely1999}.
+This is equivalent to assuming that for any $t \in \R^+$, $Z_t$ has a finite moment of order $\beta$ by \cite[Theorem $25.3$]{SatoLevyprocessesinfinitely1999}.
 Let us denote by $\PP$ the space of probability measures on $\R^d$ having a finite moment of order $\beta$, which is endowed with the Wasserstein metric $W_{\beta}$.
 We are interested in the well-posedness of the following Lévy-driven McKean-Vlasov SDE where $T$ is a fixed finite horizon of time, $[X_t]$ denotes the distribution of $X_t$ and $b: [0,T]\times \R^d \times \PP \to \R^d$ and $\sigma : [0,T]\times \R^d \times \PP \to \mathcal{M}_d(\R)$ are measurable maps, $\mathcal{M}_d(\R)$ being the space of matrices of size $d\times d$ on $\R$.
-The first motivation to study \eqref{Aedsmckv} lies into its connexion with the following mean-field interacting particle system where $(Z^i,\xi^i)_{ i \geq 1}$ are i.i.d.\ with same distribution as $(Z,\xi)$.
-The link between \eqref{Aedsmckv} and \eqref{particle_sytm} is that for any $k \geq 1$, the dynamics of $k$ particles is expected to be described by $k$ independent copies of\eqref{Aedsmckv} when the total number of particles $N$ tends to infinity.
+The first motivation to study \eqref{Aedsmckv} lies into its connection with the following mean-field interacting particle system where $(Z^i,\xi^i)_{ i \geq 1}$ are i.i.d.\ with same distribution as $(Z,\xi)$.
+The link between \eqref{Aedsmckv} and \eqref{particle_sytm} is that for any $k \geq 1$, the dynamics of $k$ particles is expected to be described by $k$ independent copies of \eqref{Aedsmckv} when the total number of particles $N$ tends to infinity.
 This is the so-called propagation of chaos phenomenon.
 It was originally studied by McKean \cite{McKeanPropchaos67} and then investigated by Sznitman \cite{SznitmanTopicspropagationchaos1991} when $Z$ is a Brownian motion.
-For a detailed review on the topic of propagation of chaos, we refer the reader to \cite{chaintron:hal-03585065,chaintron:hal-03585067}.\\
+For a detailed review on the topic of propagation of chaos, we refer the reader to \cite{chaintron:hal-03585065,chaintron:hal-03585067}.
+Let us mention some applications of these mean-field systems.
+They naturally appear for example in physics (kinetic theory), in biology to describe the motion of a cell population, in neuroscience to model the interactions between neurons and also in the Mean-Field Games theory.
+In particular these systems driven by Lévy processes are used to model some physical systems (Lévy flights and anomalous diffusions, see \cite{Mann} and \cite{Jourdainfractional} for example). \\

 We are going to work under the following Lipschitz assumptions.

 \begin{Assumption} There exists a constant $C>0$ such that for all $t \in [0,T],$ $x,y \in \R^d$ and $\mu,\nu \in \Pc_{\beta}(\R^d),$ we have and